grace-notes/website/contents/topics/peace.md

 ---
 title: "Peace of God, and Peace with God"
 pdf: "peace.pdf"
-description: "Peace of God, and Peace with God - [PDF] How to have peace with God and the peace of God.
+description: "Peace of God, and Peace with God -  How to have peace with God and the peace of God.
 One of the important stability doctrines and Biblical treatments for depression."
 template: lesson.jade
 ---
 **Christian Peace**